apache/incubator-hugegraph-doc/content/en/docs/guides/faq.md

 - How to choose the back-end storage?
 Choose RocksDB, Cassandra, ScyllaDB, Hbase or Mysql?

   The choice of backend storage depends on specific needs.
 For installations on a single machine (node) with data volumes under 10 billion records, RocksDB is generally recommended.
 However, if a distributed backend is needed for scaling across multiple nodes, other options should be considered.
-ScyllaDB, designed as a drop-in replacement for Cassandra, offers protocol compatibility and better hardware utilization, often requiring less infrastructure than Cassandra.
+ScyllaDB, designed as a drop-in replacement for Cassandra, offers protocol compatibility and better hardware utilization, often requiring less infrastructure.
 HBase, on the other hand, requires a Hadoop ecosystem to function effectively.
 Finally, while MySQL supports horizontal scaling, managing it in a distributed setup can be challenging.

 - Prompt when starting the service: `xxx (core dumped) xxx`